 Time buffering

 Incorporating buffers between appointments as a scheduling method can reduce the stress of running behind schedule and allow for unexpected prolongations of consultations or procedures.
-If these buffers remain unused, they offer an opportunity to catch up on administrative tasks.
+If these buffers remain unused, they offer an opportunity to catch up on administrative tasks and improve task management efficiency.

 Prioritising high-need patients

 Identifying patients who require more frequent or immediate care can help in prioritising the filling of scheduling gaps.
+Virtual healthcare assistants can support this process by monitoring patient data, flagging urgent cases, and coordinating appointments in real time.
 This approach ensures that those with the most pressing needs receive timely attention, improving patient outcomes and satisfaction.

 Regularly scheduled reviews